 The Electrical Systems major is offered with the Bachelor of Science.
 This undergraduate degree leads to Master of Engineering (Electrical), or Master of Engineering (Electrical with Business).

-Full course information about our undergraduate study options can be found on the Melbourne School of Engineering website:
+Full course information about our undergraduate study options can be found on the Faculty of Engineering and Information Technology:

 Electrical engineering and mechatronics graduates are known for their strong analytical and problem solving skills.
 They find employment in a variety of capacities, ranging from research and technical engineering work to management and finance, across a broad array of areas, including the energy, telecommunications, computer, electronics, defence, manufacturing, automation, transport and biotechnology industries.